Don’t Cancel Your Car Insurance Before Reading This

-Selling your car and going without one is scary, but it also comes with a new found freedom!
+Selling your car and going without one can be intimidating, but it also comes with a new found freedom!
 We sold our car and happily gave up a monthly car payment*.
 Not having a car equals freedom from:

 Why Should I Pay For Non-Owner Policy Insurance?

-- Car Sharing Services – With the rise of the shared economy, this is becoming more and more common.
-Non-Owner Policy Insurance will supplement the insurance the sharing service provides.
+With the rise of the shared economy, this is becoming more and more common.
+Non-Owner Policy Insurance will supplement the insurance that the car sharing service provides.

-If you truly won’t be driving, a possible end-around is to be added on someone else’s policy as a driver on their car.
+If you truly won’t be driving, a possible end-around is to be added on to someone else’s policy as a driver of their car.
 This will show continual coverage.
 Just keep in mind, if you do drive another car and incur damage, you may be found liable and in a situation where you owe money.
-We highly recommend against this startgey!
+We highly recommend against this strategy!

 Exceptions to Every Rule

 Even though not owning a car seems to be a valid reason for not having car insurance, this isn’t an exception.
 You still want car insurance, even if you plan on not renting, not borrowing, and not driving a car in any form for a period of time.